Dario Romero

-Prior to my current position, I held roles at Universidad del Rosario, J-PAL LAC, and IADB.
-My educational background includes a PhD in Economics from Columbia University, as well as a M.A. in Economics and a B.A. in Economics and Political Science from Universidad de los Andes.
+Prior to joining PHBS, I held research and policy roles at Universidad del Rosario, J-PAL LAC, the IADB, and NYUAD.
+I hold a Ph.D. in Economics from Columbia University, and an M.A. and B.A. from Universidad de los Andes.

 SOA